SuperOfficeDocs/superoffice-docs/docs/travel/sql-express/create-prototype.md

 ## ProtoServerPath

-The full path (without filename) to the place you want the prototypes to be created, _as viewed from the database server._ So this should always be a local path, like c:\so_proto or something similar.
+The full path (without filename) to the place you want the prototypes to be created, **as viewed from the database server**.
+So this should always be a local path, like c:\so_proto or something similar.
 This path is going to be used when SOAdmin or the Travel gateway service tells the SQL Server to create a new database; the statement will be processed by the database server and must therefore refer to a file path local to the server machine.

 ## ProtoClientPath